 Step by step photos

-As I mentioned, I'll be discussing three different ways to cook butternut squash in the microwave.
-Here, I'll go through each method one by one, starting from the most effort to the least.
+As I mentioned, I'll be discussing three different ways on how to cook butternut squash in the microwave.
+Here, I'll go through each microwave butternut squash method, one by one - starting from the most effort to the least.
 First up: cubed butternut squash!

 Method 1: cubed butternut squash